AP Exclusive: MLB plan saves big-spending teams $100M each

 The AP study looked solely at 2020 salaries and did not include prorated shares of signing bonuses, which are guaranteed when a contract is signed and approved by the commissioner’s office.

-starting at 10% and rising to 90% for the amounts of salaries above $10 million, followed by prorating based on an 82-game season.
+MLB offered a six-tier sliding scale of cuts starting at 10% and rising to 90% for the amounts of salaries above $10 million, followed by prorating based on an 82-game season.
+Players proposed prorating for a 114-game regular season schedule stretching through October.